-wall, 31" in a 9' wall, or 34" in a 10' wall (aspect ratio \leq 3-1/2:1).
-Exterior sheathing shall be continuous from the bottom plate to the upper top plate.
+be continuous from the bottom plate to the upper top plate.
 All panel edges shall be located over framing.

-- accordance with Table 12 or 13 are required at each end of a shear wall line.
+- Hold Downs.
+Hold downs with a capacity in accordance with Table 12 or 13 are required at each end of a shear wall line.
 When full height segments meet at a corner, a single hold down shall be permitted to be used to resist the overturning forces in both directions when sized to resist the larger load and the corner framing in the adjoining walls is fastened together to transfer the uplift load (See Figures 19a and 19b).
 A continuous load path must be maintained to the foundation.
 Where hold downs on a top floor align with hold downs on a lower floor, the combined capacity of the two hold downs must be resisted by anchorage to the foundation. - Exterior Wall Cladding.
-Exterior wall cladding shall be rated for a 130 mph Exposure C 3-second gust wind speed and be installed per the manufacturer's instructions.
+Exterior wall cladding shall be rated for a 120 mph Exposure B 3-second gust wind speed and be installed per the manufacturer's instructions.